mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 {{< figure src="/attachments/quickstarts/leading-mendix-implementation/portfolio-landscape-overview.png"  >}}

-If you would like to learn more about how to manage your portfolio of ideas and applications, .
+If you would like to learn more about how to manage your portfolio of ideas and applications.
 You might also have done a portfolio workshop with Mendix experts before, in which case, you may already have an Excel file with your list of initiatives that you can easily import into your brand new board.
 If not, we discuss your first app selection in more detail in 3.

 #### 2.3.2 People: Building a Strong Mendix Team